 Her third novel, ‘Nothing But Blue Sky,’ was published in 2020 under the newly launched Sandycove Press imprint of Penguin.
 The novel was met with universally warm reviews on publication and was longlisted for the 2021 Women’s Prize for Fiction.

-Her short stories have been published in a number of leading literary journals, among them The Stinging Fly and The Lonely Crowd, as well as The Irish Times.
-Kathleen writes a monthly column for the Business Post newspaper in Ireland.
+Kathleen’s short stories have been published in a number of leading literary journals, among them The Stinging Fly and The Lonely Crowd, as well as The Irish Times.
+She writes a monthly column for the Business Post newspaper in Ireland.
 She also reviews books for the Irish Times and the Sunday Times and occasionally talks about books on the radio.

 Before becoming a full time writer, Kathleen worked with Ireland’s national broadcaster, RTÉ, first as a radio reporter and subsequently as a television journalist on the foreign desk.
 During her time in RTÉ, she won a National Media Award for News and Current Affairs.
 She continues to take an interest in news.